didva/exceptions.hw1/README.md

 4. **deposit** - adds money to the account;
 5. **addInterest** adds interest to the account.
 It adds one year's interest to the account (at the account's individual interest rate).
 For example, if the balance is $1000.00 and the rate is 10%, then addInterest() increases the balance to $1100 ($1000 plus 10% of $1000);
 6. **setRate** - changes the interest rate on this account;
 7. **toString** - returns a String representing this account.
-The String is of the form "Account #N, ($bbb.b)", where N is the account number and bbb.b is the account balance.
+The String is of the form "Account #N, ($bbb.bb)", where N is the account number and bbb.bb is the account balance.
 Balance must have exactly two digits after the decimal with DOWN rounding.

 4 Transaction management for Bank Account
 -----------------------------------------